Search element - Quick search bar

 Ways to help your supply adjust

 • Feed your baby according to need, rather than to a set schedule.
-It’s common for breastfed babies to feed more than 8 times in 24 hours.
+It’s common for breastfed babies to feed 8 to 14 times or more in 24 hours.

 • Let your baby finish the first breast before offering the other, rather than timing your feeds.